elasticsearch-dump/elasticsearch-dump/README.md

 `--ignoreType` allows a type to be ignored from the dump/load.
 Six options are supported. `data,mapping,analyzer,alias,settings,template`.
 Multi-type support is available, when used each type must be comma(,)-separated and `interval` allows control over the interval for spawning a dump/load for a new index.
 For small indices this can be set to `0` to reduce delays and optimize performance i.e analyzer,alias types are ignored by default

+`--includeType` allows a type to be included in the dump/load.
+Six options are supported. `data,mapping,analyzer,alias,settings,template`.

 New options, `--suffix` allows you to add a suffix to the index name being created e.g. `es6-${index}` and `--prefix` allows you to add a prefix to the index name e.g. `${index}-backup-2018-03-13`.